Help is at hand!

 - how the group will ‘operate’ on the online platform

 - what the members of the group want to get from membership, and

 - any other issues and queries members want to raise.

 Come along and find out more!
 It’s our hope that we will all learn from, and support each other.

 If you have any questions or want to know more, please contact Kim Milne. [email protected]

 To register for membership in the online FASD Caregiver Support Group please fill in the form below.

 Caregivers can join us at any time throughout the year.

 Once you've hit submit, you'll receive an email confirming your registration, including the 2023 schedule of meeting dates.
-The Zoom links for each meeting will be sent to you a few days prior to the date.

 Members can cancel their membership at any time by emailing [email protected]